pubky/pubky-knowledge-base/Explore/Technologies/PubkyCLI.md

   - "Pubky-CLI"
 ---

-**Pubky CLI** is a command-line tool for interacting with Pubky homeservers.
-Built in Rust, it provides both user-facing and administrative capabilities for managing homeservers, testing deployments, and automating workflows.
+**Pubky CLI** is a command-line tool for interacting with Pubky Homeservers.
+Built in Rust, it provides both user-facing and administrative capabilities for managing Homeservers, testing deployments, and automating workflows.

 ## Overview